"The further a society drifts from the truth, the more it will hate those who speak it." Orwell

 I missed this remarkable little gem, a window through which we've already looked, into the mind of our president-elect:

-A longtime ally of President-elect says the campaign joining recount efforts increases the chances that Clinton will face criminal prosecution.
+A longtime ally of President-elect Donald Trump says the Hillary Clintoncampaign joining recount efforts increases the chances that Clinton will face criminal prosecution.

 “I think Hillary increases her chances of prosecution by acting this way,” Roger Stone said Monday on Newsmax TV’s “The Steve Malzberg Show.” ...Not long ago the egregious Kellyanne Conway informed us how "magnanimous" der Donald was being in not unleashing the Justice Department on Hillary, making the same implication of what happens if you make dear leader führerious.
 Let that be a warning, subtle as a sledgehammer.